devicetree-org/devicetree-specification/source/references.rst

 ..
-[IEEE1275] *Boot (Initialization Configuration) Firmware: Core Requirements and Practices*, 1994, This is the core standard (also known as IEEE 1275) that defines the device tree concept adopted by the |spec| and
+[IEEE1275] *Boot (Initialization Configuration) Firmware: Core Requirements and Practices*, 1994, This is the core standard (also known as IEEE 1275) that defines the devicetree concept adopted by the |spec| and
    |epapr|.
 It is available from Global Engineering (http://global.ihs.com/).

 .. [b3] *PowerPC Processor Binding to IEEE 1275-1994 Standard for Boot